va7deo/zerowing/README.md

 ### P1/P2 Input Swap Options

 - Additional toggle to swap inputs from Player 1 to Player 2.
-This only **swaps inputs for the joystick**, keyboard inputs retain there default assignments.
+This swaps inputs for the joystick and keyboard assignments.

 ### Audio Options